wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-meetings-apps/includes/3-exercise-create-meeting-app.md

 These add React controls from the Fluent UI library, the Microsoft Teams UI Kit library, and other utilities we'll use to implement the user experience.

-Next, add the following interfaces after the `imports` statements, but before the `class` declaration, to define new object types for the stand-up meeting topic submissions:
+Next, add the following interfaces after the `imports` statements, but before the `export const` statement, to define new object types for the stand-up meeting topic submissions:

 ```typescript
 interface IStandupPresenter {